magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-41497-->

-*  Magento no longer throws an `Invalid header value detected` error on the Contact us form when a shopper enters an email address that contains French diacritics (such as "é", “è”).
+*  Magento no longer throws an `Invalid header value detected` error on the Contact us form when a shopper enters an email address that contains French diacritic marks (such as "é", “è”).
 Magento now converts UTF-8 letters in the user name to ASCII encoding.
 Previously, UTF-8 letters were not converted to ASCII encoding in the unique section of the email address.

 <!--- MC-39947-->